Stocks slip on Wall Street, erasing weekly gains for S&P 500

-Stocks are moving broadly lower on Wall Street in afternoon trading Wednesday, led by drops in big technology companies and erasing the S&P 500′s gains for the week.
+NEW YORK (AP) — Stocks are moving broadly lower on Wall Street in morning trading Wednesday, led by drops in big technology companies and erasing the S&P 500′s gains for the week.

-The S&P 500 fell 0.6% as of 2:07 p.m.
+The S&P 500 slipped 0.7% as of 10:26 am.
 Eastern.
 Trading has been choppy throughout the week as the benchmark index comes off a four-week winning streak.

 Wall Street was absorbing a mix of retail updates that showed inflation pressure continues to affect businesses and consumers, but also shows that spending remains strong.